Recreational Fishing Data Downloads

 Calibrated estimates are available for the Atlantic and Gulf coasts beginning in 1981.
 Variable formats and descriptions can be found in MRIP_Estimate_Variables (.xls).

-Our statistical analysis software (SAS) template programs can be modified to run custom domain analyses.
+Our template programs are available in R and SAS, and can be modified to run custom domain analyses.
 A domain is defined as a sub-level of the stratified estimation design.
 Typically, these domains are sub-state geographic divisions based on county groups or—if the domain cannot be defined by county borders—sampled site groups.

 These template programs are meant to be used with our survey datasets from 2004 and beyond.
 More information about each program template and the datasets required to run them can be found in the MRIP Read Me.